kishandonga/EasyPrefs/README.md

 It support all Primitive Data Type and String Set more api will be added soon.

-For, the secure operation used AES encryption <= 20 API Level, and for 21 >= used android provided encrypted shared preferences in both case you got same output your key and value both are stored securly.
+For, the secure operation used AES encryption <= 20 API Level, and for 21 >= used android provided encrypted shared preferences in both case you got same output your key and value both are stored securely.

 This library is developed in the Kotlin and supported both language `Kotlin` as well as `Java` with the same practices.